Moving into a new build house

 New build homes often involve local council interactions, particularly regarding planning permissions and community infrastructure.
 This interaction ensures your new property aligns with local development plans.

 Ground rent, a periodic charge you pay as a leaseholder, is another factor to consider.
-Typically, this fee is nominal, but it's vital to review the terms.
+This fee is nominal, but you should review the terms.
 Understanding these aspects helps you avoid surprises post-purchase.

 Building regulations ensure new properties meet specific safety and construction standards.
-Familiarize yourself with these regulations; they play a key role in your home's quality and safety.
+Familiarise yourself with these regulations; they play a key role in your home's quality and safety.

-Additionally, most new builds come with warranties, like the NHBC 10-year guarantee, offering protection against structural defects.
+Most new builds come with warranties, like the NHBC 10-year guarantee, offering protection against structural defects.
 Knowing the coverage details of such warranties is key for future peace of mind.
+You must read our article about the questions to ask before you buy a new build.

 Scheduling a professional snagging survey